tari-project/tari/RFC/src/RFC-0301_NamespaceRegistration.md

 FQDN pair, it will provide us with a unique RAID_ID (RAID Identification).
 The RAID_ID will serve a similar purpose in the DAN as a Top Level Domain (TLD) in a DNS, as all digital assets belonging to a specific [asset issuer] could then be grouped under the FQDN by inference.
-To make this scheme more elaborate, but potentially unnecessary, all such RAID_IDs could be also be registered on the [base layer] layer, similar to the RAIN scheme.
+To make this scheme more elaborate, but potentially unnecessary, all such RAID_IDs could also be registered on the [base layer], similar to the RAIN scheme.

-If the standard Mimblewimble protocol is to be followed, a new output feature can be defined to cater for a RAID tuple `(RAID_ID, PubKey)` that is linked to a specific Unspent Transaction Output ([UTXO]).
+If the standard Mimblewimble protocol is followed, a new output feature can be defined to cater for a RAID tuple `(RAID_ID, PubKey)` that is linked to a specific Unspent Transaction Output ([UTXO]).
 The `RAID_ID` could be based on a [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) variant applied to `Hash256(PubKey || FQDN)`.
-If the amount of Tari coins associated with the RAID tuple transaction is burned, `(RAID_ID, PubKey)` will forever be present on the blockchain and can assist with blockchain bloat.
+If the amount of Tari coins associated with the RAID tuple transaction is burned, `(RAID_ID, PubKey)` will forever be present on the blockchain and can increase blockchain bloat.
 On the other hand, if those [Tari coins] are spent back to its owner with a specific time lock, it will be possible to spend and prune that UTXO later on.
 While that UTXO remains unspent, the RAID tuple will be valid, but when all or part of it is spent, the RAID tuple will disappear from the blockchain.
 Such a UTXO will thus be "colored" while unspent as it will have different properties to a normal UTXO.
 It